-•CT was maintained above 100% at all times the plant was providing water into the distribution system for January; PR was maintained above 1.

-•Ozone dose at the CWTP varied between 3.0 to 4.1 mg/L for January.
+- •Giardia CT was maintained above 100% at all times the plant was providing water into the distribution system for December; MWRA's operating goal to meet a Cryptosporidium PR of 1 was met for every hour of the month. - •Ozone dose at the CWTP varied between 2.1 to 3.7 mg/L for December.